 Here are my 7 tips on how to learn languages by yourself:

-If you want to have results from your learning process, you need to make it part of your routine.
+If you want to get results from your learning process, you need to make it part of your routine.
 It can be even 5 minutes a day, but you need to dedicate those 5 minutes to learn the language.
 If you don’t practice every day, you will forget the material that you have learned and you will be stuck on the same level for a long period of time.

 Talk from the first day